thiskevinwang/waypoint-web-lambda/README.md

 Deploy either of the webserver apps with:

 ```
-# from ./go/gin or ./nodejs/express
+# from ./go/gin or ./nodejs/express or ./rust/actix

 waypoint install -platform=kubernetes -accept-tos
 waypoint init